Jack the Giant Slayer: Plot

-In the Kingdom of Cloister, in a time long past, monks craft magic beans that grow into a large beanstalk.
-They reach the realm of Gantua, home to a race of giants.
+In the Kingdom of Cloister, monks craft magic beans that grow into a large beanstalk.
+They reach Gantua, home to a race of giants.
 The giants kill the monks and attack the Earth below.
-Through the use of a magical crown created from a giant's heart, King Erik manages to control the giants and force them to return, and the beanstalk is cut down.
-When Erik dies, his crown and the remaining beans are buried with him to keep them safe.
+Using a magical crown made from a giant's heart that lets its wearer control the giants, King Erik forces them to return to Gantua, and the beanstalk is cut down.
+When Erik dies, his crown and the remaining beans are buried with him for safekeeping.

-Years later, Jack, an 18-year-old peasant, is sent by his uncle to sell his horse Anser and his cart at market.
-There, he runs into a disguised Princess Isabelle, whom he defends from an attack.
-The royal guards takes Isabel back to the castle.
-Afterwards, Jack realizes that his cart was stolen.

-Meanwhile, Lord Roderick, advisor to King Brahmwell, has collected the beans and crown.
-A monk steals the beans, runs into Jack while trying to escape, and exchanges the beans for Anser.
+Years later, Jack, an eighteen-year-old peasant, is sent by his uncle to sell his horse Anser at market.
+There, he runs into a disguised Princess Isabelle, whom the royal guards, led by Captain Elmont, take back to the castle.
+Meanwhile, Lord Roderick, advisor to King Brahmwell, secretly steals the beans and crown for his own gain.
+A monk steals the beans from Roderick, runs into Jack while trying to escape, and exchanges the beans for Anser.
 Warning Jack not to get the beans wet, the monk flees, pursued by the guards.

-Isabel later sneaks out of the castle again, but is caught in a storm before coming upon Jack's door.
-While they talk, the rain leaks into the house and wets a bean.
-It grows into a massive beanstalk that traps Isabel in the house as it is lifted into the sky.
-Jack attempts to free her, but is knocked away.

-The next morning, Brahmwell sends Roderick and other knights up the beanstalk to retrieve Isabel as Jack volunteers to join.
-During the climb, Roderick takes advantage of an accident to secretly cause most of the knight's deaths.
-After reaching Gantua, Roderick corners Jack and takes the remaining beans from him, though Jack secretly keeps one.
+Isabelle later sneaks out of the castle again, but is caught in a storm and seeks shelter at Jack's house.
+While they talk, the rain leaks into the house and wets one of the magic beans.
+It grows into a massive beanstalk that traps Isabelle in the house as it is lifted into the sky.
+The next morning, Brahmwell sends a team of knights led by Elmont and Roderick up the beanstalk to retrieve Isabelle; Jack volunteers to join.
+During the climb, Roderick secretly causes most of the knights to fall to their deaths.
+After reaching Gantua, Roderick corners Jack and takes the remaining beans, though Jack secretly keeps one.

 The group splits up.
-Knights Elmont and Crawe are knocked out and taken captive by a giant.
-Roderick pushes knight Bald down a cliff.
-When another giant appears and eats servant Wicke, Roderick reveals the crown and forces the giants to obey him before he is eaten.
-Elmont and Crawe are taken to the two-headed leader of the giants Fallon and are reunited with Isabel.
-Fallon eats Crawe before Roderick arrives wearing the crown and takes command.
-He proclaims himself king of the giants, orders that Isabel and Elmont be killed, and has the giants prepare to descend the beanstalk and conquer the world for him.
+A giant knocks out Elmont and his second-in-command, Crawe, and takes them captive.
+Meanwhile, another giant attacks Roderick and his servant Wicke.
+Wicke is eaten, but Roderick reveals Erik's magic crown and forces the giants to obey him.
+Elmont and Crawe are taken to the giants' two-headed leader, Fallon, and are reunited with Isabelle, with Jack secretly following.
+Fallon eats Crawe, and then Roderick arrives to take command of the giant horde.
+He proclaims himself king of the giants and orders them to descend the beanstalk and conquer the world for him.